 On a standard pedal bike with training wheels, children are encouraged to pedal first and balance second.
-This can make the progression difficult when the training wheels are removed and the focus becomes balance first, pedaling second.
-When it is time for a child to move to a pedal bike, then those comfortable on balance bikes need only to learn how to pedal, a much easy progression.
+This can make the progression difficult when the training wheels are removed and the focus becomes balance first, pedalling second.
+When it is time for a child to move to a pedal bike, then those comfortable on balance bikes need only to learn how to pedal, a much easier progression.

 Benefits of a Balance Bike

 Safety: In the early stages of learning to ride the balance bike if the child is unsure or lacking confidence, they can simply put their feet down when they need to.
 No, not to chuck a tantrum, but to stabilise themselves.
 With a balance bike, your child can comfortably stand over the bike, allowing them to walk along standing over the bike to further improve their confidence before trying to ride it properly.

 Confidence: Confidence is everything for children and having the ability to learn at their own pace is crucial.
 Riding a balance bike encourages children to master the basics first and progressively develop more advanced skills associated with riding a bike.

 Coordination: Riding a balance bike will improve a child’s coordination and fine motor skills which will carry over into other facets of life.
 Riding will help their depth perception, spatial awareness and overall physical abilities including strength, flexibility and mobility.

 Basic Traffic Rules: Riding outside will teach children basic traffic rules like stopping for lights, looking for traffic and crossing the road.
 A mastery of these rules is essential before children can be left on their own to explore the world.

 Health: With the abundance of electronic devices at our disposal these days, it’s great for kids to seek out as many active pursuits as possible.
 Getting out for a daily ride on the balance bike is a great way to keep young children active!
 And as they see their progression, they are sure to want to ride, even more, win-win!
 Additionally, being outside is going them to keep going for the rest of the day.